dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/core-module.md

 # Core Module

 The Core module is defined in the namespace `Dynamsoft.Core`.
-It consists of the classes `CoreModule`and `ImageSourceAdapter` plus a few enumerations and interfaces.
+It consists of the classes `CoreModule`and `ImageSourceAdapter` plus a few interfaces and enumerations.

 ## CoreModule Class